 Use an antivirus to block ransomware

-Your PC’s ransomware protection offers a reliable way to keep your personal information and files safe from threat actors, but the best antivirus software can do a lot more to fend off malware.
+Your device’s ransomware protection offers a reliable way to keep your personal information and files safe from threat actors, but the best antivirus software can do a lot more to fend off malware.

 For a better look at different antivirus software and which is the best for you, check out our reviews: